brainbrian/pnwcams/README.md

 Application code for [pnwcams.com](http://www.pnwcams.com)

-I'm built this site as a tool for myself to see webcams around the Pacific Northwest that I check on a regular basis.
-I hope you find it useful too!
+I built this site as a tool for myself to see webcams around the Pacific Northwest that I check on a regular basis.
+I hope you find it useful.

 – [Brian](http://www.brainbrian.com)